polarch/Spherical-Array-Processing/README.md

 >   Archontis Politis, 2014
 >
 >   Department of Signal Processing and Acoustics, Aalto University, Finland
+>
 >   archontis.politis@aalto.fi
 >
 ---

+This library was developed during my doctoral research in the [Communication Acoustics Research Group] (http://spa.aalto.fi/en/research/research_groups/communication_acoustics/), Aalto, Finland.
+If you would like to reference the code, you can refer to my dissertation published [here](https://aaltodoc.aalto.fi/handle/123456789/22499):

+    Archontis Politis, Microphone array processing for parametric spatial audio techniques, 2016 Doctoral Dissertation, Department of Signal Processing and Acoustics, Aalto University, Finland

 ## Description <a name="description"></a>